hms-dbmi-cellenics/api/.github/pull_request_template.md

 #### Integration test branch
 master
 <!---
-  The branch that the integration tests will be run against.
+  The branch of the integration test this PR will be run against

   If you DID NOT modify the integration tests for this PR, this can be left as `master`.